WhatsApp Encrypted Database

 CryptXXX Ransomware Encrypted File

-A CRYPT file is a file encrypted by the CryptXXX virus, which is a trojan horse utilized by cybercriminals.
+A CRYPT file may also be a file encrypted by the CryptXXX virus, which is a trojan horse utilized by cybercriminals.
 It contains a user's file, such as a .DOC or .MP4 file, that has been encrypted with the RSA4096 encryption algorithm to prevent it from opening.
 CRYPT files became prevalent in 2016 and are similar to .XXX files.

 The CryptXXX virus is a type of ransomware where the purpose of the virus is to take your files hostage and force you to pay the perpetrator to unlock your files.
 The virus is a trojan horse that is typically introduced through spam email attachments or fake updates or downloads.
 Once the virus affects your computer it begins scrambling your files, renaming them, and encrypting them.
 The virus then generates a .TXT ransom note informing you of the takeover and what you need to do to recover your files.
 The note most likely demands a $500 ransom paid via Bitcoin.